 Many of us are at least vaguely aware of the theory of Maslow’s Hierarchy of Needs from that one Intro to Psychology class we took.

 In his 1943 paper, “A Theory of Human Motivation,” published in Psychological Review, American humanistic psychologist Abraham Maslow identified five ascending levels of goal attainment.
 The resulting hierarchy he then published went as follows: Physiological Needs; Safety Needs; Love and Belonging Needs; Esteem Needs; and lastly, Self-Actualization Needs.
 Maslow argued that these levels explained humans’ needs and motivators; once our base physiological needs (or motivators) — like air, food, shelter, and sleep — are fulfilled, we move on to the next level in the pyramid chart until we eventually (or at least ideally) reach Self-Actualization.

-As interesting as this all is (and as pretty as this pyramid chart is), you’re probably starting to wonder — what does this Maslow pyramid have to do with my business and/or career?
+As interesting as this all is (and as pretty as that pyramid chart is), you’re probably starting to wonder — what does this Maslow pyramid have to do with my business and/or career?
 Well, for starters it is a theory of human motivation and the Maslow need hierarchy explains that certain things are more foundational than others to health and well-being, as well as for further achievement.

 If you’re fortunate enough to work at a company that prizes its employees, chances are the forces of Maslow’s pyramid hierarchy might already be at play in your workplace.
 And if they’re not, know that these principles aren’t difficult for a manager — or better yet, a CEO — to instill at your company.
 Today, corporations are being expected more and more to comply to a high standard of ethics, and that includes ensuring that employees’ needs are truly being met.
 And as a business leader, striving to meet your team’s needs doesn’t just make sense morally — it’s good financial sense, too, as attracting and retaining top talent has become a highly competitive endeavor.